Breast screen error 'dates back further'

 Breast screen error 'could have been spotted earlier'

-Thousands more women in England may have missed out on breast screening invitations dating back further than previously thought, according to a leading cancer expert.
+Tens of thousands more women in England may have missed out on breast screening invitations dating back further than previously thought, according to a leading cancer expert.

 Earlier this month, the health secretary said a 2009 computer failure may have shortened up to 270 lives.